 Key Management Personnel and Position(s) Held Relevant Date(s) Base Salary/Fees per annum Other Terms Stephen Gethin 1 May 2018 to 2 July \$39,105 plus GST per annum.
-(The Company pays Initially appointed under a one year Director and Company 2020 Fortuna Advisory group \$110,400 as a combined fixed-term contract expiring on 30 Secretary amount for Company Secretarial and Chief Financial Officer services.
+(The Company pays Director and Company 2020 Fortuna Advisory group \$110,400 as a combined fixed-term contract expiring on 30 Secretary amount for Company Secretarial and Chief Financial April 2019, reviewable at the end of Officer services.
 Mr Gethin is a consultant to Fortuna the year, extended on the same terms Advisory Group through Fortuna Legal Pty Ltd, of which for two additional years, currently he is a director.
 Of the annual fee received by Fortuna expiring on 30 April 2020.
 Extended Advisory Group, it pays Fortuna Legal \$39,105). until 31 July 2021.